MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The two buffers have the same role alternatively: back buffer and sending buffer.
 On startup, the sending buffer is not used yet.

-In this policy, the implementation of ``LLUI_DISPLAY_IMPL_flush()`` consists in swapping the back buffers and to send the content of the back buffer to the display buffer (SPI, DSI, etc.).
+In this policy, the implementation of ``LLUI_DISPLAY_IMPL_flush()`` consists in swapping the back buffers and to send the content of the back buffer to the front buffer (SPI, DSI, etc.).
 This subtlety allows to reuse the same back buffer after the end of the sending: this prevents to restore the past.

 1. Some drawings are performed in the back buffer.